materialsproject/foundation/decisions/0004-planning-of-developments.md

 **Multi-step solution including Website, Readme.txt and Discussions:**
  1. Update to MP Website and Open Source Software Section with link to New Developer Guide
+ 2. New Developer Guide will be on MP Docs
- 2. Update to Readme.txt of individal repos with link to New Developer Guide
+ 3. Update to Readme.txt of individal repos with link to New Developer Guide
- 3. New Developer Guide including link to Discussions of MP Foundation repo where developers could discuss/announce new additions
+ 4. New Developer Guide including link to Discussions of MP Foundation repo where developers could discuss/announce new additions

 ## Decision Outcome